Origami Paper Folding Craft for Kids (and parents)

 4. Origami Airplane

-This is a typical origami toy for kids in Japan and very simple.
+This is a typical origami toy for kids in Japan and a very simple paper folding craft to do together.
 You can make a game out of it seeing who’s airplain can fly the furthest.
 Use the words relating to airplanes in your mother tongue.

 For these easy origami activities I wrote down the words in Japanese and German as those are my daughters native languages.
 When we play together, we play in Japanese.
 When she plays with my husband, plays in German.
 She has a lot of fun in both languages and your child will too.

-If you would like to learn more about origami and find additional activities, check out Everyday Origami on Facebook.
+If you would like to learn more about origami and find additional simple origami activities for kids, check out Everyday Origami on Facebook.
 Hazuki founded Everyday Origami in 2015 to spread positive vibes and happiness through the Japanese paper folding art.
 She organises several workshops for kids and adults in Germany and Japan.